aarnphm/aarnphm.github.io/content/thoughts/university/twenty-four-twenty-five/engineer-4a03/literature review.md

 These systems, built on top of statistical methods[^5] and connectionist networks are often referred to by Haugeland as New-Fangled AI (NFAI) [@10.7551/mitpress/4626.001.0001].

 In retrospect, GOFAI are [[thoughts/Determinism|deterministic]] in a sense that intentionality is injected within symbolic tokens through explicit programming.
-Connectionist networks, on the other hand, are often considered as black-box models, given their hidden nature of intermediate representations of perceptron.
+[[thoughts/Connectionist network]], on the other hand, are often considered as black-box models, given their hidden nature of intermediate representations of perceptron.
 Unlike GOFAI, its internal representation is determined by the state of the entire network rather than any single unit.
-Given the rise of Moore's Law and the exponential amount of computing and data available, we are currently witnessing the dominance of connectionist networks, especially with the injection of LLMs into the mainstream [@kaplan2020scalinglawsneurallanguage], where the majority of research are focused on developing artificial neural networks that optimizes around loss functions [@vaswani2023attentionneed] [@srivastava_dropout_2014].
+Given the rise of Moore's Law and the exponential amount of computing and data available, we are currently witnessing the dominance of connectionist networks, especially with the injection of LLMs into the mainstream [@kaplan2020scalinglawsneurallanguage], where the majority of research are focused on developing artificial neural networks that optimizes around loss functions [@vaswani2023attentionneed; @srivastava_dropout_2014].
 One notable example that combines both GOFAI and NFAI systems is AlphaZero, a connectionist network based Go playing systems, that uses a deep neural networks to assess new positions and Monte-Carlo Tree Search (a GOFAI algorithm) to determine its next move [@silver2017masteringchessshogiselfplay].

 [^2]:
-    According to [[thoughts/university/twenty-three-twenty-four/philo-1aa3/Plato]], Socrates asked Euthyphro, a fellow Athenian who is about to turn in his own father for murder in the name of piety: "I want to know what is characteristic of piety which makes all actions pious. [...] that I may have it to turn to, and to use as a standard whereby to judge your actions and those of other men."
+    According to [[thoughts/Plato]], Socrates asked Euthyphro, a fellow Athenian who is about to turn in his own father for murder in the name of piety: "I want to know what is characteristic of piety which makes all actions pious. [...] that I may have it to turn to, and to use as a standard whereby to judge your actions and those of other men."
     This is Socrates' version of [[thoughts/effective procedure]] for modern-day computer scientists.

 [^3]: